brucebiotech/dbu/software/README.md

 ## Building

-Select a supported dbu application tagget from the [makefile](https://github.com/brucebiotech/dbu/blob/main/software/platform/saml21/build/makefile).
+Select a supported dbu application name from the [makefile](https://github.com/brucebiotech/dbu/blob/main/software/platform/saml21/build/makefile).

 Then use the command